3 April 2022

-St Albans District Greens are fielding their biggest ever list of candidates, for 30 seats on the district and county councils, in every available ward and division in the district.
+St Albans District Greens are fielding their biggest ever list of candidates, for 37 seats on St Albans Distrct Council, in every ward.
 Buoyed by national opinion polls that put the Greens ahead of the Lib Dems, and a surge of interest in environmental issues including the climate crisis, local Greens are working hard to target a number of seats.
 They hope to get Green councillor Simon Grover re-elected and build on that with other wins.

-As there are two council elections on the same day this year, local Greens are reporting residents telling them that they feel happy to use at least one of their votes to vote Green, even if they use the other for another party.
-Councillor Grover said “We are looking at a huge surge in Green votes this year, as so many people are prepared to split their two votes between us and another party – as well as the many people who are using both their votes for us.”
+As residents have two or three votes for their councillors this year, local Greens are reporting residents telling them that they feel happy to use at least one of their votes to vote Green.
+Councillor Grover said “We are looking at a huge surge in Green votes this year, as so many people are prepared to split their votes between us and another party – as well as the many people who are using all their votes for us.”

 Lots of local issues are natural territory for the Greens: from traffic congestion and air pollution to demand for electric charging points, the state of the parks and the growing interest in tree preservation.
 Greens argue that measures to tackle the climate crisis can also save taxpayers’ money.
 Green councillor Simon Grover points to his success in getting hundreds of solar panels fitted to leisure centres, insulation installed in leaky council buildings and special glazing for the new museum.
 Such measures reduce overall carbon emissions and reduce energy bills too.